Visitors intending to reach the official site should visit jfkairport.com

 Arrivals Level

-Features the baggage claim area, US Customs, the AirTrain station, and access to other ground transportation options.
+This level has the baggage claim area, U.S. Customs, the AirTrain station, and access to other ground transportation options.

 Departures Level